cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/03-normalization/normalization.rst

         \text{\{author, genre\}} \rightarrow \text{\{author_birth, author_death, genre\}}

-    A special case of this is that we can add the left-hand side to both sides; this leaves the left-hand side unchanged, since the union of any set with itself is just the set.
-We will use this trick later:
+    A special case of this is that we can add the left-hand side to both sides; this leaves the left-hand side unchanged, since the union of any set with itself is just the set:

     .. math::